json-iterator/json-iterator.github.io/index.md

 # Show off

-Here is a quick show off, you can checkout the full [benchmark](/benchmark.html) with [in-depth optimization](/benchmark.html#optimization-used) to back the numbers up
+Here is a quick show off, for more complete report you can checkout the full [benchmark](/benchmark.html) with [in-depth optimization](/benchmark.html#optimization-used) to back the numbers up

 This is java version, doing data binding